imgradeone/blog-cocomilk/_posts/2022-02-12-helloworld.md

 Previously, I wanted to use CC BY-NC-ND License for once, but for some further consideration like community translations for my articles (really?), I would use different licenses according to how important the article for me, including **All Rights Reserved** situation.
 Before you repost or copy my articles, please first take a look at the `Some rights reserved` part at the end of every articles, and take a look at the actual license.
 If possible, you should click on the text and read about the licensing content.

 However, you must at least give a link back to my blog, and give appropriate credit.
+(Except for **All Rights Reserved** content, as you should not copy any content from this kind of articles.)

+> And, oh yes, it is rude to directly machine-translate my article.

 ---